-SDG Goal Relevant Targets to Our Businesses (Source: http://sustainabledevelopment.un.org) Our Participation 13 CLIMATE ACTION 13.3: Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.
+SDG Goal Relevant Targets to Our Businesses (Source: http://sustainabledevelopment.un.org) Our Participation 13 and 13 and 13 and 13 and 13 and 13 and 13 and 13 and 14 and 14 and 15 and 16 13.3: Improve education, awareness-raising and human and institutional capacity on climate change mitigation, adaptation, impact reduction and early warning.
 We have our own internal processes and environmental policies to reduce electricity and fuel consumption.
 Our approach to mitigating climate change includes staff training and implementing energy-efficient measures.
 We monitor and report our GHG emissions and set reduction targets.
-15 UFE AND 15.1: By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.
+15 třien 15.1: By 2020, ensure the conservation, restoration and sustainable use of terrestrial and inland freshwater ecosystems and their services, in particular forests, wetlands, mountains and drylands, in line with obligations under international agreements.
 All the paper used in our offices are either Forest Stewardship Council (FSC) certified or made from KHAN-NA.
 We actively promote the use of such papers across our organisation.
 Through that, the Company supports efforts in mitigating global warming and the creation of positive rural community engagement, job opportunity, and better livelihood for the farmers and members of the community.